 Building Community Preparedness for Extreme Weather Events

-This past summer we experienced heat waves, such as are anticipated in the study.
+The summer of 2016 we experienced heat waves, such as are anticipated in the study.
 Heat waves are one example of extreme weather for which we need to prepare ourselves.
-Extended power outages can result from events such as an ice storm, flooding, heat waves, and other examples of extreme weather events.
+Extended power outages can result from events such as an ice storm, flooding, heat waves, and other kinds of extreme weather events.

 The flooding and ice storm of 2013, the heat waves of 2016, serve as a wake up call for our community.
 We can rise to the challenge of building greater preparedness - both at the household level and at the community level for future extreme weather events.